 In addition to the above official documents, please upload the following documents:

-- A Curriculum Vitae (CV) including a brief written description of previous relevant course work, grades, employment, and relevant training and life experience
+- A curriculum vitae or resume, including a brief written description of previous relevant course work, grades, employment, and relevant training and life experience

-- A short written statement (about 500 words) of interests and goals in Women's, Gender and Sexualities Studies, including specific information on the research area the student intends to explore, rationale on why this area is of interest, and any discussions that may have taken place with any faculty member prior to application
+- A statement/letter of intent (about 500 words) of interests and goals in Women's, Gender and Sexualities Studies, including specific information on the research area the student intends to explore, rationale on why this area is of interest, and any discussions that may have taken place with any faculty member prior to application

-- A sample of scholarly work in the form of a substantial essay (at least ten pages in length)
+- Writing sample: A sample of scholarly work in the form of a substantial essay (at least 10 pages in length)

 Women's, Gender, and Sexualities Studies